CodepediaOrg/codepediaorg.github.io/_posts/snippets/2022/2022-12-14-how-to-use-jest-test-each-function.md

 tags: [typescript, jest, testing, codever-snippets]
 ---

-Let's test the following `isInfiniteDate` function, which checks whether the **given** date is "infinite" in the given context:
+Let's test with Jest the following `isInfiniteDate` function, which checks whether the **given** date is "infinite" in the given context:

 ```typescript
 export const isInfiniteDate = (input: string): boolean => {